-- A 1-qudit is a cap; it has zero input points and 2 output points. - We assign labels to the strings in our diagrams, representing "charge" on the string. - Para isotopy generalizes topological isotopy and allows us to manipulate diagrams with charge. - The diagram for a twisted product yields insight into para isotopy for charge-neutral subsystems. - Braids can be defined in terms of planar diagrams and relate to entanglement. - Charged diagrams can pass freely under our braids, but not over them. - We obtain elementary diagrams for n-qudit Pauli matrices X, Y, Z. - We represent local transformations diagrammatically. - In the case that local transformations are Pauli matrices, one obtains an intuitive representation for the Jordan-Wigner transformation.
+- A 1-qudit is a cap; it has zero input points and 2 output points. - We assign labels to the strings in our diagrams, representing "charge" on the string. - Para isotopy generalizes topological isotopy and allows us to manipulate diagrams with charge. - The diagram for a twisted product yields insight into para isotopy for charge-neutral subsystems. - Braids can be defined in terms of planar diagrams and relate to entanglement. - Charged diagrams can pass freely under our braids, but not over them. - We obtain elementary diagrams for n-qudit Pauli matrices X, Y, Z.

-We refer persons interested in the mathematical theory behind our diagrams to the paper [20], in which we introduce the notion of "planar para algebras" and analyze them in detail.
+We refer persons interested in the mathematical theory behind our diagrams to the paper [26], in which we introduce the notion of "planar para algebras" and analyze them in detail.
 One also finds an explanation and motivation for the names we use for the diagrammatic relations, as well as proofs of these relations.